Your Boxing Questions, Answered – Boxing Facts, Boxing Information, and Boxing Tips 🥊

 🔸 Should I try boxing?

 Yes you should try boxing.
 Boxing is really fun and boxing fitness (i.e., hitting your own heavy bag not sparring) has lower rates of injury than people usually think.
 Boxing strengthens many muscles and boxing teaches you self defense.
 Boxing is empowering and stress relieving, too.
-Sign up to try a free downtown Denver boxing class with us!
+Sign up to try a downtown Denver boxing class with us!

 🔸 Is boxing safe?